Pirate Radio Stations

 Kenny Everett

-Kenny Everett is a name that’s seen a resurgence in popularity in recent years thanks to his connection with Queen and the Bohemian Rhapsody movie.
+Kenny Everett is a name that has grown in popularity in recent years thanks to his connection with Queen and the Bohemian Rhapsody movie.

 He was also one of the very first radio DJs to appear on the BBC’s newly-created Radio 1.